Can a business tool be converted into a financial asset?

-- Also, the Google Play Store and iOS App Store both demand
+- Also, the Google Play Store and iOS App Store both demand a

 2. In-app Ads

 Digital marketing has now become one of the leading marketing strategies and if you are not enabling advertisements in your app then this is something you should consider.
 It is the best strategy to make the users pay if they don’t like to watch ads in between as they will opt for your ad-free app instead.
-However, either way you make money.
+However, either way, you make money.
 Note that, not many users will buy an ad-free app, especially in countries where digital payments are not popular.

-There are multiple advertisement vendor companies who provides SDKs for each mobile platform.
+There are multiple advertisement vendor companies who provide SDKs for each mobile platform.
 Using an SDK in the application makes the in-app advertisement implementation easy for the developer.
 Also, by registering at the self-serve SSP, the developer can interlink the application to multiple ad networks and it automates the process of getting ads.
 Implementing this strategy with the in-app purchase makes a win-win situation for the developer.

 3. Subscription Services

 This feature generates much reliable revenue for the app developer.
-The only difference between freemium model and subscription model is that subscription model requires monthly payments while the freemium model requires sporadic payments.
+The only difference between the freemium model and subscription model is that the subscription model requires monthly payments while the freemium model requires sporadic payments.
 Therefore, the income flow is more spontaneous and the audience engagement is more enhanced.